waldemarhorwat/integer-roots/README.md

 Suppose *x*<sub>*i*</sub> ≥ 1.
 We'll show that *x*<sub>*i*+1</sub> ≥ *s*.

-The square of a real number is nonnegative, so we have
+The square of any real number is nonnegative, so we have

 <img src="formulas/induction-2-1.png" width=126 height=23>